User Manual – Durst

 • End of the week – on the last day at 23:59 of the current month

-The Timeline [64] visually shows the selected time period in relation to the current time, providing a clear overview of the period covered by your selection.
+The Timeline [64] visually clearly displays the selected time range relative to the current time, providing a clear overview of the period covered by your Filter Selection.

 Figure 28: The tab Apply to of the dialog Add Production Scheduler with the selected From – To date filter